FAQ

 MATH 125 – Calculus and Analytic Geometry II

-PHYS 161 – Physics with Calculus I (Note, this course is not offered spring quarter)
+PHYS 161 – Physics with Calculus I

 Transfer students can use Western’s Transfer Equivalency Guide to determine what courses will satisfy the course requirements referenced above, and to develop an educational plan and timeline specific to their current progress.
-If you are are interested in the major, please email macs@wwu.edu for specific planning and advice or to answer any questions.

 All the marine options at Western share a core set of knowledge, including courses in mathematics, chemistry, and physics, as well as the basics of oceanography, marine biology, and marine ecology.
 The Biology Department offers a concentration in marine biology that takes a more biological approach to marine science using concepts of physiology, biochemistry, genetics, and evolution.
 The Environmental Sciences Department offers a concentration in marine science that has more of an ecological emphasis – looking at how biological, chemical, and physical systems interact in the marine setting.
 Because these programs are both tracks within a major that is more broadly focused, most introductory courses are not marine specific, and much of the specialized content is only available at the 300 and 400 levels (Junior and Senior).
 The MACS program, in contrast, is built around a cohort model.
-Students who begin the 200-level core series together have a year to build relationships with each other and with faculty.
+Students who begin the 300-level core series together have a year to build relationships with each other and with faculty.
 Ongoing seminars help maintain the cohort, helping students help each other and develop a sense of belonging in the program.
 The core series replaces some of the preparatory courses in the other programs, allowing MACS students access to the same upper division electives in Biology and Environmental Sciences.
-The MACS major is also more broadly interdisciplinary that other options.
-Notably, the Geology Department is a key participant in MACS, and students will have a stronger foundation in the earth sciences, as well as greater possibilities for choosing electives across all four departments depending on their interests.
+The MACS major is also more broadly interdisciplinary than other options.
+Notably, the Geology Department is a key participant in MACS, and students will have a stronger foundation in the earth sciences, as well as greater possibilities for choosing electives across all five departments (including chemistry) depending on their interests.
 For more information, check out the Marine Options guide.

 If you are interested the oceans and coasts, there are lots of good options at WWU.
 All the marine science options at Western result in a Bachelor of Science degree and have many graduate school and career paths in common.
 The right major for each student will depend on their interests, timing, and preparation.
 If you have broad interests in marine science and want to explore how systems work using the tools of geology, chemistry, physics, and biology, you should consider the MACS major.
 If the idea of working closely with a small cohort of students throughout your time in college appeals to you, MACS might be a good option.
 If you like the idea of marine science, but are not sure if you are more interested in a topic like coastal sea level rise or in plankton ecology, the broad focus of MACS could make it a good choice.